stolostron/rhacm-docs/README.md

 **Note:** This documentation is still a work in progress.
 Frequent changes and improvements are expected.

-## Structure of the documentation
+## How to use the Red Hat Advanced Cluster Management for Kubernetes documentation

 Use the [summary.md](https://github.com/open-cluster-management/rhacm-docs/blob/doc_stage/summary.md) file as the table of contents.
 The `summary.md` file provides direct linking within the repository to the corresponding files.

-## Submitting feedback and change requests
+To submit feedback and change requests, see the [documentation issue template](https://github.com/open-cluster-management/rhacm-docs/issues/new/choose).

 As mentioned earlier, this documentation is still a work in progress.
 If you have suggestions for improvements, feel free to open a documentation issue in the GitHub repository.

+If you do not use the template, follow this process to open a GitHub issue:

 1. Select the *Issues* tab.
 2. Select **New issue**.